asreview/paper-depression-brouwer-simulation-ATD/README.md

 # License
 The content in this repository is published under the MIT license.

-# Contact
+#Funding
+This project is funded by a grant from the Centre for Urban Mental Health, University of Amsterdam, The Netherlands

+#Contact
-For any questions or remarks, please send an email to asreview@uu.nl.
+For any questions or remarks, please send an email to the [ASReview-team](mailto:asreview@uu.nl) or [Marlies Brouwer](https://orcid.org/0000-0002-9972-9058).

 # References
 Brouwer, M. E., Williams, A. D., Kennis, M., Fu, Z., Klein, N. S., Cuijpers,